Ancient Amulets Illustration

 Events

-Join us at the Houston Museum of Natural Science on October 11, 2024, for a STEM themed Overnight for Cub Scouts ages 6-12 and their chaperones!
+Join us at the Houston Museum of Natural Science on October 3, 2025, for a STEM themed Overnight for Cub Scouts ages 6-12 and their chaperones!
 As part of the event you and your scout will have access to the Museum’s permanent exhibit halls after hours, activities, a late night snack, and a planetarium show in the Burke Baker Planetarium.
 Participants will sleep in a museum hall and be provided a light breakfast the next day.
-To register, please submit your 2024 Nova Registration Form to overnights@hmns.org.
+To be added to the mailing list, contact overnights@hmns.org

 STEM Day

-Join us for this annual event on October 12th from 8:00 a.m.-12:00 p.m.
-STEM Day Community Booths will be in the Grand Hall, providing interactive activities and giveaways for all museum patrons.
+Join us for this annual event on October 4th from 9:00 a.m.-1:00 p.m.
+STEM Day Community Booths will be in the Grand Hall and Glassell Hall, providing interactive activities and giveaways.
 Past STEM Days have included touchable museum specimens, drone flying demonstrations, and more!
 With admission to the museum, Scouting America members will also have the opportunity to complete activities tailored for their group by HMNS STEM Scouting staff.

 GEMS Day Student Booth Scholarship Award